Finkoella

 Finkoella is a genus of sack-like body fossils of an Ediacaran tunicate-like organism that was first described from a spot in Ukraine in 2021.
-In the same paper that described the genus Finkoella, another organism was described named Pharyngomorpha, being a reticulate, possibly being a fragment of the Pharyngeal basket of a Finkoella.
+In the same paper that described the genus Finkoella, another organism was described named Pharyngomorpha, being a reticulate, possibly being a fragment of the pharyngeal basket of a Finkoella.
+This fossil is also described from the Marwar Super Group [MSG] of rocks of Sonia Sandstone at Jodhpur region in Sursagar area.
 The genus contains two species, F. ukrainica and F. oblonga, with the former of which being the type species of this genus, with its name referring to where it was described from, Ukraine.

 It is also worth noting the similarities of Finkoella ukrainica to fossilised clay pebbles, that are also seen within the Cambrian, that also showed up with the holotype of F. ukrainica.
+These double siphon tunicate organism Finkoella shows a distinct organic layer compared to the surrounding rock of the Marwar Supergroup.

 Description

 F. ukrainica

 F. ukrainica seems to be represented by oval- elliptical-shaped fossils, that rarely ever become the same shape as F. oblonga, which are thought to show a short, protruding neck-like structure and/or a shallow sinus.
 Often, a low or shallow circular protrusion/depression can be spotted in the convex or concave structure of the fossil.
 Smaller specimens of this species can be present without the protruding neck as well as the other multiple protrusions/depressions within the fossils.
 Specimens which are less than 25 mm are thought of as being juveniles, with its holotype being selected from a number of adult individuals that have been completely developed and show signs of the best preservation of the organism.